dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-format-specification/verify-check-digit.md

 ---
 layout: default-layout
 Title: VerifyCheckDigit - Dynamsoft Barcode Reader Parameters
-Description: This page shows Dynamsoft Barcode Reader Parameter Reference for VerifyCheckDigit.
+Description: The parameter VerifyCheckDigit of Dynamsoft Barcode Reader specifies whether to verify the check digit in barcodes where this check digit is optional.
-Keywords: VerifyCheckDigit , parameter reference, parameter
+Keywords: VerifyCheckDigit, parameter reference, parameter
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
 permalink: /parameters/reference/barcode-format-specification/verify-check-digit.html
 ---

 # VerifyCheckDigit

-`VerifyCheckDigit` specifies whether to verify the check digit in barcodes where this check digit is optional.
+Parameter `VerifyCheckDigit` specifies whether to verify the check digit in barcodes where this check digit is optional.

 ## Example

 ```json
 {